Supermario78/my-first-milestone-project/README.md

 ## Testing

-I have gone a great lenght to make sure testing was done to the best of my abiliy,
+I have gone a great lenght to make sure testing was done to the best of my abiliy.

 ### Code Checking

-I have checked and worked on all the necesary corrections to make sure all my code pages where CCS3 And HTML5 aprooved, I had 9 errors on HTML5 and 12 on CSS3 of which I managed to fix.
+I have checked and worked on all the necesary corrections to make sure all my pages where CCS3 And HTML5 aprooved, I had 9 errors on HTML5 and 12 on CSS3 of which I managed to fix.

 ### WEb Broswers

 I have run my project on both Firefox and Google Chrome and found no issues on desktop mode.

-On google chrome mobile version, I found some issues on the header dropdown toggle menu option feature for all 3 of my links pages, I managed to fix the contact-form page on mobile view and work-history page, but the dropdown toggle menu bar on the index page needs further improovement.
+On Google Chrome mobile view, I did found some issues on the header dropdown toggle menu option feature, for all 3 of my links pages, I managed to fix the contact-form page on mobile view and work-history page, but the dropdown toggle menu bar on the index page needs further improovement as you can see from the picture below.

 ## Deployment

-I choose to deploy this project on GitHub Pages, below are the steps I used to deployment.
+I choose to deploy this project on GitHub Pages, below are the steps I used to deploy.

-- log into my github profile page and click on my project's name
+- Log into my github profile page and click on my project's name,
-- clicked on settings
+- clicked on settings,
-- scroll down the page to GitHub Pages
+- scroll down the page to GitHub Pages,
-- under Source, sellected master branch and [My First Milestone Project - Personal Website](https://supermario78.github.io/my-first-milestone-project/)is published!
+- under Source, sellected master branch and [My First Milestone Project - Personal Website](https://supermario78.github.io/my-first-milestone-project/) is published!

 ## Credits

 ### Content

-- The recomendations details and pictures where taken from my personal [LinkedIn](https://www.linkedin.com/in/marioperezolea/) account.
+- The recomendations carousel details and pictures where taken from my personal [LinkedIn](https://www.linkedin.com/in/marioperezolea/) account.
 - Screenshots pictures taken by myself.
-- Main [landing page](https://www.pexels.com/photo/road-toward-mountains-2387634/) picture title, Road toward mountains is Licence free to use.
+- The Main background [landing page](https://www.pexels.com/photo/road-toward-mountains-2387634/) picture, titled, Road Towards Mountains, is Licence free to use.

 ## Acknowledgements

-- I want to acknowledge my wife for her massive support during this project including all the slepping checks and ideas.
+- I want to acknowledge my wife for her massive support during this project including all the spelling checks.
-- I also want to give a massive thanks to my wonderfull mentor Anthony Montaro for all his patience support and guidence every step of the way.
+- I also want to give a massive thanks to my wonderful mentor, Anthony Montaro for all his patience support and guidence every step of the way.